When sending out automated emails to your list, how personalized are they?

 Also known as an “onboarding” email, this message is usually sent after you create an account or register for a service.
 It’s designed to get you clicking and interacting with the service as quickly and fluidly as possible.
 Here’s an awesome example from Stocksy, a stock photography site:

-Notice how they’ve carefully curated images on a specific theme – then encourage you to click through and check them out for more design inspiration.
+Notice how they’ve carefully curated images in emails on a specific theme – then encourage you to click through and check them out for more design inspiration.
 Here’s another example from Airbnb:

-If you’ve been browsing trips to wine country, this targeted email can help make your tour much more palatable through the offer if discounts, local guides, special attractions and more.
+If you’ve been browsing trips to wine country, this targeted email can help make your tour much more palatable through the offer of discounts, local guides, special attractions, and more.

 The Notification Email